szabgab/codeandtalk.com/docs/CONFERENCES.md

 diversitytickets_text   Optional text for the above URL
 ```

-In the `youtube` field use a single - to indicate tha the conference does not have videos on Youtube.
+In the `youtube` field use a single - to indicate that the conference does not have videos on Youtube.

 Do not mark in such way conferences that have videos in some other place.
 We still need to figure out how to include
 those.